thiru/hockey-oracle/README.md

-# Team Genenerator
+# Hockey Oracle

+An aid for pick-up hockey enthusiasts.

-Generates two randomly selected teams from a pool of players.
+So far I've only implemented the ability to generate two teams selected randomly from a pool of active players.